pymor.operators.interface¶

 If the operator has a

-will be equipped with the sameSolver
+Solver, the derivativeOperatorwill be equipped with the sameSolver.- Parameters:

 parameter – The parameter w.r.t. which to return the derivative.